Apply now

 Dutch way of learning

 The atmosphere in a Dutch classroom is quite informal and your lecturers are easy to talk to.
-In fact, at HAN you’re seen as a partner in the learning process.
+In fact, at Dutch universities like HAN, you’re seen as a partner in the learning process.
 Class sizes are small and your lecturers encourage you to actively participate in class.
-To ask questions and give your own opinion.
-They also stimulate you to be creative and to discover things for yourself.
+To ask questions.
+To give your own opinion.
+They also stimulate you to be creative.
+And to discover things for yourself.

 HAN International Intro